Amazon Echo Dot is just $1 right now — how to get yours

 The Echo Dot 3rd Gen is our top-rated smart speaker.
 Currently, Prime members can get the Echo Dot with 1 month of Amazon Music Unlimited for $8.98.
 That means you'll pay just $0.99 for the Echo Dot.
 (If you're not a Prime member, you'll pay a total of $10.98).
 Either way, this is one of the best Amazon deals we've seen this year.View Deal

 There are a few things to bear in mind.
 This deal is applicable to new Amazon Music subscribers only.
-In addition, Amazon Music will auto-renew, so remember to cancel your subscription after the first month if you don't want to continue paying for Amazon's streaming service.
-Otherwise, this is a no-brainer deal.
+In addition, Amazon Music will auto-renew after one month, so remember to cancel your subscription if you don't want to continue paying for Amazon's streaming service.
+Otherwise, this Echo dot deal is a no-brainer.

 The Amazon Echo Dot (3rd Gen) is one of the best smart speakers you can get.
 It's been on sale for as low as $24.99, but today's deal makes it even cheaper.
 You can use your Echo Dot to hear the latest headlines, control other smart devices, or stream your favorite tunes.
 Despite its small size, it delivers excellent audio, thanks to its 1.6-inch speaker.
 It also offers full bass and clean sound, which you can customize with Alexa's equalizer feature.
 Alternatively, you can connect it to another pair of home speakers.